mongodb/docs-realm/source/mongodb/tables/query-role-configuration.rst

    * - | ``additional_fields.read``
        | Boolean or Document
        | *Default:* ``false``
-     - A boolean or :doc:`JSON Expression </services/json-expressions>`
-       that evaluates to ``true`` if the role has permission to read any field that does not have a field-level permission definition.
+     - A :ref:`rule expression <expressions>` that evaluates to ``true`` if the role has permission to read any field that does not have a field-level permission definition.

    * - | ``additional_fields.write``
        | Boolean or Document
        | *Default:* ``false``
-     - A boolean or :doc:`JSON Expression </services/json-expressions>`
-       that evaluates to ``true`` if the role has permission to add, modify, or remove any field that does not have a field-level permission definition.
+     - A :ref:`rule expression <expressions>` that evaluates to ``true`` if the role has permission to add, modify, or remove any field that does not have a field-level permission definition.